frabjous/open-guide-editor/doc/settings.md

 }
 ```

-You could similarly create routines for javascript (`js`/`mjs`) files or `css` files, though in such cases this is usually unnecessary, because such files are likely to be used with html main or root documents that OGE already has routines for.
+You could similarly create routines for javascript (`js`/`mjs`) files or `css` files, though this is usually unnecessary.
+Such files are likely to be used with html main or root documents, which OGE already has routines for.

 You can also use any file extension for the output.
 However, for output extensions that OGE doesn’t know how to preview, such as `epub`, OGE will create a download button for the generated file, rather than an option for the previewer.
 Currently OGE only knows how to preview html and pdf output files.
 (But pull requests for others are welcome!)

-In addition to the `"command"` option, routines can set the following, though they are less likely to need customizing by the average user (except perhaps `"icon"` for new input extensions.
+In addition to the `"command"` option, routines can set the following, though they are less likely to need customizing by the average user (except perhaps `"icon"` for new input extensions).

-* `"icon"`: The Google Material Symbols icon name to display on the panel button to represent the output format (all lowercase with underscores instead of spaces).
+* `"icon"`: The [Google Material Symbols](https://fonts.google.com/icons) icon name to display on the panel button to represent the output format (all lowercase with underscores instead of spaces).
 * `"postprocess"`: A command that will be executed after the processing command.
 Note, however, that the `"postprocess"` option for pdf outputs is expected to output the number of pages to stdout, which the preview window uses for its slider display and buttons.
 You can include other commands in its postprocessing joined with `;` or `&&`, but they should be configured to be silent.
 * `"forwardjump"`: a command that returns the page number corresponding to a line in the editor; this is used, e.g., for SyncTeX forward jumps with LaTeX-produced PDFs.
 Also respects the variable `%line%` for inserting the line the editor is currently focused on.
 * `"reversejump"`: A command that can be executed in the pdf preview window by double-clicking, which should output something similar to what is outputted by `synctex edit`.
 The variable `%page%`, `%x%` and `%y%` can be used for the coordinates in the pdf clicked on, with 72 points per inch.